Jayzon2019/RELEASE-V5---ELSA-CARE/README.md

 7. Click on the **Update** button to update the target database

 #### One Time Scripts

+> :warning: **Executing these scripts will reset your data.
+Use with caution.
+Always backup your database.**

 * **To all database tables** - Go to `InLife.Store.Database/Scripts/FreshDatabase.sql` then execute the script on your database.